What can I expect during a typical retreat day?

 We always offer an EARLYBIRD rate of $20 off the registration fee if you register 4 weeks before the retreat day.

 Can I buy a gift certificate for someone else?

-Of course, what a great idea.
-Just email us and we will send you the link to be able to do that and gift certificate you can print out for them.
-OR you can go directly to the link here.
-We’ll then send you the gift certificate after the fact that you can print.
-Then once the person decides their date, they just email email@example.com so we can add them to the list.
+Of course, what a great idea!
+You can go directly to the link here.
+We’ll then send you the gift certificate that you can print.
+Once the person decides their date, they can email us at email@example.com and we’ll send them a code to use for registration.